-Closing on a home can be expensive -- including the various loan-related fees and points, inspections, insurance, interest, property taxes, and title search expenses, it can add up fast.
+Closing on a home can be expensive – including the various loan-related fees and points, inspections, insurance, interest, property taxes, and title search expenses, it can add up fast.
 However, the good news is that some of these items on the HUD-1 settlement statement are tax-deductible.
 It's important to understand which of these items can be deducted for federal income tax purposes to partially offset your closing costs.
+Here's what you can expect on this HUD document for taxes.

 Prepaid Property Taxes